I would like you to go to this link:

 The special bishop’s hats are spelled ‘mitre’.
 The diagonal seam that joins two hems is a ‘miter’.

 However!
 I learned a lot.
-Here’s a picture of my 6 mitres (and Lucy):
+Here’s a picture of my 6 mitres (and one of my cats – Lucy.
+Lucy serves as my Quality Control Sargent.):

 The fabrics here are the ‘wedding ring gold’ Dupioni silk and the orphreys are Perkins’ cloth of gold.
 Simple and inexpensive.
 I wish I had asked Sue to put embroideries at the bottom of the lappets.
 Next time!

-I had help and advice from a darling girl named Lucinda who is a designer and makes dance costumes.
-She had made a mitre with a ‘skull cap’ on the inside – just two rounded, curved pieces that form a cap which rests on top of the head.
-I used that pattern, cut it out of cotton/poly and basted it to the lower edge of the mitre.
-This ‘skull cap’ can be readily removed for washing (the inside of mitres get very messy!).
+Just as I was realizing this, I was working with a young woman – Lucinda – who makes dance costumes for young children.
+Lucinda developed a ‘skull cap’ pattern that makes lining the mitre unnecessary.
+As well, the ‘skull cap’ can be readily removed for washing (the inside of mitres get very messy.).
 As well, the size of each mitre can be made smaller by opening up the basting on the skull cap and inserting a layer of fleece behind it.

-Here’s a picture of another lovely mitre made by Amy.
+Here’s a picture of a lovely mitre made by Amy.
 It may have been made using the Origami Pattern.
 You can just see the center front seam that she’s covered nicely with embroidery.

 What a lovely mitre!

 Ready-made mitres are extremely expensive!
 Mitres – by their very nature – easily become soiled and stained.
 Few mitres are designed in such a way that they can be washed or dry cleaned successfully.
-This is a box that we need to get out of!
-We need a reliable mitre pattern that is either cleanable or so easy to construct that, when it becomes soiled, we can just discard it and make another.
+We need to get out of this box!
+We need reliable mitre patterns and instructions.

 At least half of our Christian parishes are located in hot climates.
 At least half!